Mayhem (Lady Gaga album): Critical reception

-MusicOMHs Donovan Livesey gave Mayhem 4.5 out of 5 stars, describing it as "exhilarating" and "her best album in years."
+MusicOMHs Donovan Livesey gave Mayhem 4.5 out of 5 stars, describing it as "exhilarating" and "her best album in years".
 The Quietus contributor CJ Thorpe-Tracey described the album as a return to form to her thematic roots.
 AllMusic's Neil Z. Yeung highlighted the album's industrial influences and fusion of funk and disco, praising Gaga's artistic freedom In a similar vein, Consequences Mary Siroky called it "a work that balances homage and originality," noting Gaga's ability to channel her influences through her own identity.
 The Arts Desks Joe Muggs called Mayhem "a ton of fun" whilst Stereogum contributor Abby Jones felt that she "feels larger-than-life while also coming off as incredibly human" on the album.
 The A.V.
 Clubs En Lennon deemed it "her strongest work in years" for its cohesion and focused sound.
-DIYs Ben Tipple rated it 4 out of 5 stars, calling it "perfectly over-the-top and incredibly fun."
+DIYs Ben Tipple rated it 4 out of 5 stars, calling it "perfectly over-the-top and incredibly fun".

-In more mixed reviews, The Line of Best Fits David Cobbald praised its production but found it lacked the promised chaos in the campaign and called it "an inspired album rather than an inspiring one."
+In more mixed reviews, The Line of Best Fits David Cobbald praised its production but found it lacked the promised chaos in the campaign and called it "an inspired album rather than an inspiring one".
 Clash reviewer Robin Murray praised Mayhem as an "exciting return to dark pop" and highlighted Gaga's "theatrical return" but said that the transition to softer moments were awkward.
-Slant Magazines Alexa Camp rated it only three stars noted strong theatricality but called the album "kind of boring" and a "bait and switch that's likely to leave many fans disappointed."
-In a similar view, Ludovic Hunter-Tilney of Financial Times described Mayhem as "losing its way" and described the album overall as "routinised, risk-averse and not-at-all chaotic."
+Slant Magazines Alexa Camp rated it only three stars noted strong theatricality but called the album "kind of boring" and a "bait and switch that's likely to leave many fans disappointed".
+In a similar view, Ludovic Hunter-Tilney of the Financial Times described Mayhem as "losing its way" and described the album overall as "routinised, risk-averse and not-at-all chaotic".
 Vulture reviewer Craig Jenkins felt Gaga second-guessed her musical instincts and lamented the "potential" of the album.
 Jenkins compared the album to similar pop acts revisiting their old sounds, like Taylor Swift, Katy Perry, and Justin Timberlake.
-In contrast, Business Insiders Callie Ahlgrim called it "lively and melodic" but viewed the "return to form" narrative as misleading and limiting, criticizing the "avant-garde imagery" marketing hinting a return to Gaga's "provocative pop" but concluding that the album is "not what fans or critics were primed to expect."
+In contrast, Business Insiders Callie Ahlgrim called it "lively and melodic" but viewed the "return to form" narrative as misleading and limiting, criticizing the "avant-garde imagery" marketing hinting a return to Gaga's "provocative pop" but concluding that the album is "not what fans or critics were primed to expect".